JPCIT-commits/JavaScript-Term-Project/README.md

 ------------------------------------------------------------------------------------------------------------------
 # Plum Station Website
-This website is still under construction.
-It will contain three games and be flexible across devices when done.
 ------------------------------------------------------------------------------------------------------------------
 ## Games
 This website hosts three games in total.
 Brief overviews of each are shown below: